-All interns engage in the teaching internship all day for a full semester.
+All candidates seeking initial licensure engage in the capstone teaching internship all day for a full semester.
+It is preferred that MAT candidates are employed in an acceptable school setting teaching under a provisional license while enrolled in the MAT internship semester.
 The teaching internship semester is divided according to regulations for your particular major/licensure area.
 Consult your bulletin to determine the structure of your internship(s).
-As part of the teaching internship semester, elementary and middle level education majors also attend seminar courses that meet periodically.
+As part of the teaching internship semester, interns are required to attend orientation and seminar sessions that meet periodically.